LucasKnudsen/mid_course_exam_jan_21/README.md

+## Workflow
+* Figure out API.
+* Stub out response for tests
+* Test existance of input field and submit button
+* Input field with onChange that sets state
+* Submit button that fires API call using the above state

 ## Midcourse Exam Challenge - GitHub User Search

 You are challenged with creating a feature that allows the users to search the GitHub registry of users.